-You are paid based on the point value of your job, as determined by the Hay job evaluation system.
+You are paid based on the point value of your job, as determined by the Korn Ferry Job Evaluation System (formally known as Hay).
 Hourly salaries for each point range are included in Appendix A.

 If you are hired within two (2) years of your last date of employment with the Employer to perform the same duties, you shall be paid at the same step as you were being paid when you ceased to be an employee.
 This does not apply to casual employees.